Patch 0.6.0: Lots of Enhancements + New Options + New Content · Noobs Are Coming update for 31 July 2025

 NEW CONTENT:

-NEW ATTACK: Goldenator: a long range, piercing sniper that can spawn golden souls on hit (this way Dexterity build now also have a
+NEW ATTACK: Goldenator: a long range, piercing sniper that can spawn golden souls on hit (this way Dexterity build can now also have an economy attack)

 New Achievement: Win a run with Polyfocus on Difficulty 5: unlocks Goldenator (note: new achievements aren’t retroactively unlocked by design, this way players who already D5 all characters in early version can still enjoy unlocking content as it’s added in the game, especially since the balancing differs between version)